silverbulletmd/silverbullet/docs/API/view.md

 * `text`: required plain text; HTML and Markdown remain literal.
 * `label`: optional plain text above the excerpt.
 * `highlights`: optional `{ start, end }` pairs, using zero-based UTF-16 offsets with exclusive ends (not Lua byte offsets).
 The example highlights `walking`.

-Overlapping/adjacent ranges merge; invalid ranges, including split surrogate pairs, are ignored.
-Highlights are supplied explicitly, not inferred from the filter.
-When `description` is in `filter.fields`, both label and text are searched.

 #### Row decorations
 `presentation.row.decorations(obj)` returns a list of chips, or `nil`: